joostkremers/pandoc-mode/docs/index.md

 Since these are Pandoc-specific, Emacs cannot complete on them, therefore they can only be entered when you bypass file name completion.

-Options that are not files or numbers are “string options”, which include options that specify a URL.
-Some of these can have a default value (i.e., they can be passed to Pandoc without specifying a string or URL), which can be set in the transient menu using a numeric prefix argument.
-(Any number will do.)
+Options that are not files or numbers are string options, which include options that specify a URL.
+Some of these can have a default value (i.e., they can be passed to Pandoc without specifying a string or URL), which can be set in the transient menu using the universal prefix argument `C-u`.

-Lastly, there are options that can only have a limited set of possible values (e.g., `--email-obfuscation`, `--pdf-engine`).
+Lastly, there are options that can only have a limited set of possible values (e.g., `email-obfuscation`, `pdf-engine`).
 If you set them, you can only specify one of these values, using completion.
 They can be unset using the negative prefix argument.

 To get an overview of all the settings for the current file and output